Chapter 13: ERP Manufacturing

 - All the individual Items are added to the ERP.
-This includes every single material, component, and service that Spindl uses for manufacturing, along with the final products. (e.g., Yarn, thread, dyes are considered separate Items, but so are shirts, jackets, and pants.)
+This includes every single material, component, and service that Spindl uses for manufacturing, along with the final products. (e.g., Yarn, thread, and dyes are considered separate Items, but so are shirts, jackets, and pants.)

 - Workstations for various operations are created.
 Details of operating costs, production capacity, working hours, etc. are all entered and saved.

 - Manufacturing processes are saved as Operations.
 Each Operation processes and furthers raw materials in the manufacturing path.
-Operations are conducted at Workstations. (e.g., Dyeing fabric and cutting the fabric are considered Operations which take place at separate Workstations.)
+Operations are conducted at Workstations. (e.g., Dyeing fabric and cutting the fabric are considered Operations that take place at separate Workstations.)